Tax Guide for Self-Employed Tutors

 - The Tutors' Association

-If you work as a self-employed tutor — in person, online, or through a platform like Superprof or Tutorful — you're responsible for reporting your income through Self Assessment.
-Many tutors work part-time alongside a teaching job, and the expenses you can claim reduce your tax bill on every lesson you deliver.
+If you work as a self-employed tutor — in person, online, or through a platform like Superprof or Tutorful — you report your income through Self Assessment.
+Tutoring sits outside the Construction Industry Scheme (CIS), and most tutors run it part-time alongside a teaching job or as secondary income.
+The expenses you can claim reduce your tax bill on every lesson you deliver.

 The key threshold: if your total tutoring income is £1,000 or less per tax year, you don't need to register or file.
 Above that, you need to register with HMRC.